cneira/zcage/docs/quickstart.md

 ```bash
 # zcage activate
 ```
+## Requirements

+zcage needs the following packages to be installed to work properly:

+* cdrtools
+* brand/bhyve
+* brand/lx
+* brand/pkgsrc
+* brand/sparse
+* brand/lipkg

+which are available in Omniosce.

 ## EXAMPLES
 First we need to setup a virtual nic for zones using dladm.
 Currently each container need to have a different vnic otherwise it won't start.